TheRealBeef/Beefs-Stationeers-SEGI-Plus/README.md

 - Automatic day/night ambient lighting that adjusts based on sun position
 - Modified SEGI shaders to work properly with Stationeers rendering
 - In-game configuration menu (Press F11 while in-game)
+- In addition to lightweight mode, has an adaptive performance mode with strategy and target framerate options

 ## Requirements